Nomok/PNG-Mass-Convert/README.md

 # PNG-Mass-Convert
-A Quick and Dirty Mass Image Converter
+A quick and dirty program that converts all images in a directory to PNG